Foldi-Lab/PhenoSys-data/README.md

-## Data and codes for PhenoSys paper

-__Codes for pose estimation__
+## Overview

-This folder contains the codes used to analyse the data from DeepLabCut and B-SOiD and also generate the pose estimation/behavioural clustering figures.
+This repository contains the codes used to analyse the pose estimation and behavioural clustering data and create figures. <br>

-__Raw data for figures__
+The only parameter you need to change is the "import_location", which is the path to the "import and export files for codes" folder.
+The results will be exported back to the same place.

-This folder contains the raw data used to plot each figure.
+This folder contains all the example files you need to run these codes.
+The top of each code will also show which files are used.

 ## Steps for analysis